3M Dual-ended Earplugs Injuries

 - Irritability and anxiety

 In many cases, people who suffer from hearing loss will become more and more isolated and may suffer from depression.
 In addition, the loss of some hearing makes many people more likely to suffer future injury as they are no longer able to respond appropriately to emergency sounds or warnings and ma

-Unfortunately, despite the claims and even though they were used according to instructions, the earplugs may have left many military veterans inadequately protected.
-Thousands of veterans and active duty personnel may have experienced hearing damage or hearing loss.
+Unfortunately, despite the claims and even though they were used according to instructions, the earplugs may have left many military veterans and industrial workers inadequately protected.
+Thousands of veterans and active duty personnel along with civilian counterparts may have experienced hearing damage or hearing loss.

 3M Whistleblower Lawsuit